Authenticate a document for use outside Canada

 Authentication will only proceed if:

-- all parts of the signature, seal and/or stamp of the notary public, commissioner for taking affidavits is clearly displayed on the same page of the document — if not, it has to be re-notarized or re-commissioned
+• all parts of the signature and seal of the notary public or signing authority, are clearly displayed on the same page of the document — if not, the document has to be re-notarized or re-issued;

-- the name, seal and/or stamp is identical to that on file at Official Documents Services
+• the name and seal are identical to those on file at Official Documents Services

-- a hard copy of the document is provided.
-Soft copy (electronic) documents will not be authenticated
+• a hard copy of the document is provided.
+Note: Soft copy (electronic) documents will not be authenticated

-You will be issued a Certificate of Authentication attached to each document.
+You will be issued a certificate of authentication or an apostille for each document request.

-If your information is not complete, payment is missing, or a document is not notarized — it cannot be authenticated.
+If the service request form is not complete, payment is missing, or a signature and/or seal cannot be verified, documents cannot be authenticated.

 ODS reserves the right not to authenticate your documents if they are considered fraudulent or suspicious.